arithmetic-circuits

 The ripple carry adder is notoriously slow.
 Why?
 Because Stage 3 cannot calculate its final sum until Stage 2 provides a carry.
 Stage 2 is waiting on Stage 1, and Stage 1 is waiting on Stage 0.

-If each FULL_ADDER has a propagation delay ($t_{pd}$) of 2 nanoseconds, a 4-bit adder takes 8ns to stabilize.
-That doesn't sound like much, but imagine a 64-bit ripple carry adder in a modern CPU.
+If each FULL_ADDER’s carry path has a propagation delay (tcarryt_{carry}) of 2 nanoseconds, a 4-bit adder takes 8ns for the carry to stabilize.
+That doesn’t sound like much, but imagine a 64-bit ripple carry adder in a modern CPU.
 You’d be looking at 128ns just for one addition.
 At a 3GHz clock speed, your CPU cycle is only 0.33ns.
-The math simply doesn't work.
+The math simply doesn’t work.

-When you are debugging your circuit in digisim.io, if you see the outputs flickering for a split second when you change the inputs, you are witnessing the "settling time" of the ripple carry.
+When you are debugging your circuit in digisim.io, if you see the outputs flickering briefly when you change the inputs, you are witnessing the settling time of the ripple carry.

 Building the Circuit in digisim.io